Disgrace: Interpretation

 This is Coetzee's second book (after Life and Times of Michael K) where man is broken down almost to nothing before he finds some tiny measure of redemption in his forced acceptance of the realities of life and death.
 Coetzee has always situated his characters in extreme situations that compel them to explore what it means to be human.
 Though the novel is sparse in style, it covers a number of topics: personal shame, the subjugation of women, a changing country, and romantic poetry and its allegory and symbolism.

 Another important theme in the novel is the difficulty or impossibility of communication and the limits of language.
 Although Lurie teaches communications at Cape Town Technical University and is a scholar of poetry, language often fails him.
 Coetzee writes:

 Although he devotes hours of each day to his new discipline, he finds its first premise, as enunciated in the Communications 101 handbook, preposterous: 'Human society has created language in order that we may communicate our thoughts, feelings, and intentions to each other.'
 His own opinion, which he does not air, is that the origins of speech lie in song, and the origins of song in the need to fill out with sound the overlarge and rather empty human soul.

-A 2006 poll of "literary luminaries" by The Observer newspaper named the work as the "greatest novel of the last 25 years" of British, Irish or Commonwealth origin in years between 1980 and 2005.
+Lars Engle, Chapman Professor of English at the University of Tulsa, argues that there is "revisionist allusion" in the novel to Nadine Gordimer's 1994 novel, None to Accompany Me.
+Engle writes that Coetzee "in some ways rewrites Nadine Gordimer's end-of-apartheid novel, None to Accompany Me.

 A film adaptation of Disgrace starring John Malkovich had its world premiere at the Toronto International Film Festival in 2008, where it won the International Critics' Award.

-On 5 November 2019 BBC News listed Disgrace on its list of the 100 most influential novels.